rblack42/VMdemo/docs/Vagrant.rst

 ..  image:: VagrantKey2.png
     :align: center

-Save the file with no passphrase
+Save the file with no pass-phrase

 ..  image:: VagrantKey3.png
     :align: center

 I use ``vagrant.ppk`` for the file name.
 I keep this file in the same directory where the original insecure key was found.

 Start Putty
 -----------